neu-autonomy/nfl_veripy/README.md

+# nfl_veripy: Formal Verification of Neural Feedback Loops (NFLs)

 ## Updates

-- **2023-04-19:** Major cleanup and re-branding of repo, released PyPi package for easier usability!
+- **2023-04-21:** Major cleanup and re-branding of repo, released PyPi package for easier usability!
 - **2023-04-13:** Add new jax-based propagators, including some from [`DRIP` paper](https://arxiv.org/abs/2212.04646).
 Cleaned up implementation of BReach-LP and HyBReach-LP from OJCSYS paper.
 - **2022-06-20:** Add new backprojection code from [`BReach-LP` paper](https://arxiv.org/abs/2204.08319).
 More info [here](/docs/_static/cdc22/cdc22.md)
 - **2022-05-09:** Add new N-Step `ClosedLoopPropagator`.
 Rather than recursively computing reachable sets (suffers from the wrapping effect), we see improved performance by solving an LP directly for the reachable set N steps in the future.
 You can experiment with this using the `CROWNNStep` flag in `nfl_veripy/example.py`.